 Principles of Programming I

 This module introduces programming concepts and techniques, as well as elementary software development principles.
-Both for absolute beginners and for those with prior programming experience, the module introduces the fundamentals of object-oriented programming, including: classes and objects, variables and assignment, primitive and object types, methods, control structures, collections, iteration and recursion.
-The module also introduces basic software development issues such as class design, testing, debugging and documentation.
+Both for absolute beginners and for those with prior programming experience, the module introduces the fundamentals of programming, including: variables and assignment, primitive and complex types, methods, control structures, collections, iteration, recursion, as well as classes and objects in object-oriented programming.
+The module also introduces basic software development issues such as design, testing, debugging.

 To provide the student with a comprehensive grounding in programming.

 On successful completion of this module a student will be expected to be able to:

 - Demonstrate knowledge of fundamental imperative programming concepts such as variables and assignment, conditional statements, loops and methods.